sharife/golden-thread/site/content/productions/what-do-the-women-say.md

     - bio: >-
         **Naghmeh Samini** is an award-winning playwright, scriptwriter and Assistant Professor in Dramatic Literature at the Faculty of Music and Performing Arts, University of Tehran.
-Her plays including *Sleeping in an Empty Cup*, *Sky Horses Rain Ashes*, *Making Faces*, and *The Home* (Best Playwright, 2008) have been staged in Iran, France, India, Canada, and the United States, among others.
+Her plays, including *Sleeping in an Empty Cup*, *Sky Horses Rain Ashes*, *Making Faces*, and *The Home* (Best Playwright, 2008), have been staged in Iran, France, India, Canada, and the United States, among others.
 She is the recipient of several awards for her screenplays, notably by Yass Festival in 2016 for the popular television series, Shahrzad.
 UNESCO selected Samini’s play *The King and the Mathematician: A Legend* (2012), inspired by a story in the *One Thousand and One Nights*, as one of the cultural achievements of the year.
 Samini’s research into Iranian mythology has yielded several publications, notably *The Theatre of Myths*, selected as Best Book of the Year in Iran in 2010, and *Battles and Bodies* (Tehran: Ney, forthcoming 2019) an examination of the semiotics of human body in post-war Japanese cinema.
 Naghmeh was born in Iran and holds a BA in Drama and a Masters of Arts in Cinema from the University of Tehran.
 Her PhD thesis at the University of Tarbiat Modarres in Tehran focused on Drama and Mythology.
       image: 'https://ucarecdn.com/27af25ec-1a88-4b1e-a367-489a333a55d8/'
       name: Naghmeh Samini
     - bio: >-